 Denham Eke began his career in stockbroking before moving into corporate planning for a major UK insurance broker.
 He is a director of many years’ standing of both public and private companies involved in the mining, leisure, manufacturing and financial services sectors.

 Euan finished his 31-year career in banking at J P Morgan in London after lengthy periods at ABN Amro and McIntosh Securities.
 Since then Euan has been involved in a number of capital raisings, seed capital investments and advising companies across a broad range of industries both in Australia and Europe.
 These include gold, base metals and battery metals industries; biotech, and the property sector.
 Euan has amassed significant knowledge of financial and jurisdictional systems globally having worked in Melbourne, Sydney, New York, London and Switzerland.

-Euan, as the Board’s senior independent non-executive director, has the casting vote at board meetings if the number of votes for and against a proposal are equal.
+With more than 40 years in the minerals industry, Jim has completed numerous industrial and strategic minerals market studies and investigations for clients and companies around the world.
 Prior to forming World Industrial Minerals, Jim was Director of Exploration and Development in Mexico for Eldorado and managed numerous precious, base, and industrial minerals projects.
 He has been a private consultant for more than 19 years and President of the Company for 15 years.